-Single Major: Minimum 36 credit hours / Maximum 54 credit hours in CRS.

-Double Major: Minimum 36 credit hours in CRS and a specified number of credit hours in another major subject.
+- Single Major: Minimum 36 credit hours / Maximum 54 credit hours in CRS. - Double Major: Minimum 36 credit hours in CRS and a specified number of credit hours in another major subject.

 Combined Major: Minimum 48 credit hours in CRS and another major subject with not fewer than 18 credit hours in each major.
-Note: CRS courses must be selected in consultation with the CRS Program Coordinator or MSC Academic Advisor.
+Note: CRS courses must be selected in consultation with the MSC Academic Advisor.